cirosantilli/markdown-style-guide/index.md

 - don't enclose URLs by angle brackets
 - align URLs and link names as in a table
 - link IDs use only lowercase letters.
 Rationale: they are case insensitive, lowercase only is easier to write, and the readability gain of mixed case is not very big.
-- for the link title, use double quotes, *not* single quotes.
-Rationale: even if the original documentation says single quotes work, it does not work in the original implementation.
-Double quotes however work in every major implementation.

 Good: